 Highlights

-The 27 CLP intermediary organizations are bringing new and substantial resources to grassroots organizations in the greater San Francisco Bay Area, Central Coast and San Joaquin Valley, helping these organizations better serve and benefit their communities.
+The Community Leadership Project intermediary organizations are bringing new and substantial resources to grassroots organizations in the greater San Francisco Bay Area, Central Coast and San Joaquin Valley.
+They are helping these organizations better serve and benefit their communities by becoming more sustainable.
 Here are highlights of this work, as illustrated through the approaches of seven intermediaries.

 Alliance for California Traditional Arts

-The Alliance for California Traditional Arts (ACTA) promotes and supports ways for cultural traditions to thrive now and into the future by providing advocacy, resources and connections for folk and traditional artists.
-Folk and traditional artists are tradition bearers: people who transmit what they believe, know, do and create with others who share a common heritage.
+The Alliance for California Traditional Arts (ACTA) promotes and supports ways for cultural traditions to thrive now and into the future.
+It provides advocacy, resources and connections for folk and traditional artists.
+These artists are tradition bearers: people who transmit what they believe, know, do and create with others who share a common heritage.
 From Ohlone basketry and African American quilt-making to cowboy poetry and Vietnamese opera, California is home to hundreds of diverse traditions.
-ACTA is the only statewide organization in California focused on all folk and traditional arts and is the California’s Arts Council designated partner in serving the field.
+ACTA is the only statewide organization in California focused on all folk and traditional arts, and it is the California Arts Council's designated partner in serving the field.

 Nurturing this range of expression is important to preserving—and understanding—cultural heritage.
 But small arts organizations focused on folk and traditional art forms often struggle for funding.
-Through the Community Leadership Project, ACTA was awarded $210,000 for multi-year core operating grants to eight small and emerging organizations.
-Grantees include Arte Americas, Merced Lao Family and the Kawaiisu Language and Cultural Center.
+During Phase 1 of the Community Leadership Project, ACTA was awarded $1 million for multi-year grants to help seven small and emerging organizations become more sustainable.
+Grantees included Arte Americas, Merced Lao Family and the Kawaiisu Language and Cultural Center.

-This diverse cohort of eight organizations represents the multi-cultural spectrum of the Central Coast and the Central Valley: Latino, South East Asian, African American, Native American, and Indigenous Mexicans.
-In terms of traditional arts forms, these organizations are promoting music, dance, craft and Native languages.
-With the exception of Caminos del Arte—which is based in Salinas—all the organizations are located in the Central Valley from Merced to Kern County.
+This diverse cohort of organizations represented the multi-cultural spectrum of the Central Coast and the Central Valley: Latino, South East Asian, African American, Native American and Indigenous Mexicans.
+In terms of traditional arts forms, these organizations promote music, dance, craft and Native languages.
+With the exception of Caminos del Arte—which is based in Salinas—all the organizations are located in the Central Valley.

-ACTA is enhancing the capacity building of these eight organizations through trainings and tailored consultancies in grassroots fundraising, economic development and micro-enterprise models.
-Additionally, in 2010, ACTA offered free fundraising workshops to all folk and traditional arts organizations in the San Joaquin Valley and Central Coast, regardless of whether they were eligible to apply for grant funds.
-In this way, ACTA is extending the reach of the Community Leadership Project and strengthening the tier of very small and newly developing organizations working to preserve folk and traditional arts.
+ACTA also offered free fundraising workshops to all folk and traditional arts organizations in the San Joaquin Valley and Central Coast, regardless of whether they were able to apply for grant funds.
+In this way, ACTA extended the reach of the Community Leadership Project and strengthened very small and newly developing organizations that work to preserve folk and traditional arts.

 Back to top